-Timbrens are progressive hollow springs made from 100-percent natural rubber.
-Their specific design keeps your truck level. they help reduce roll and sway, as well.
-For me, they don’t look like any springs or shock absorbers that I’d seen in the past.
-They’re fairly big pieces of hard rubber that smash way down once the camper is loaded on the truck.
+Timbrens are progressive hollow springs made from 100 percent natural rubber.
+Their specific design keeps your truck level.
+They also help reduce roll and sway.
+However, they don’t look like any springs or shock absorbers I’d seen in the past.
+Instead, they’re relatively big pieces of hard rubber that smash down once the camper loads on the truck.

 Our failed Timbren happened because the bolt attaching it to the metal piece sheered away.
-The Timbren then literally flew off of our truck, probably while driving on a bumpy, gravel road.
-It’s surprising that we didn’t hear or feel it happen at the time, but we didn’t.
+As a result, the Timbren flew off our truck, probably while driving on a bumpy, gravel road.
+Surprisingly, we didn’t hear or feel it happen at the time, but we didn’t.
 The bolt on the left side of the truck also showed signs of wear.

 SuperSprings Suspension Modifications

-Our friend, Vinnie told us about the SuperSprings company.
-He’s used them on his current and last truck camper set ups.
-We met Vinnie at the Truck Camper Rally and are planning to head up to his place in Omak, Washington in August.
+Our friend, Vinnie, told us about the SuperSprings company.
+He’s used them on his current and last truck camper setups.
+We met Vinnie at the Truck Camper Rally and plan to head to his place in Omak, Washington, in August.
 I’m sure looking forward to it!
-Another friend, Carlos, is heading up at the same time, so we’ll have our own mini-rally.
+Another friend, Carlos, is heading up simultaneously, so we’ll have our own mini-rally.

-SuperSprings are steel helper springs that easily bolt on to the existing leaf spring.
-This combinations helps eliminate rear-end sag, while stabilizing sway & body roll.
+SuperSprings are steel helper springs that easily bolt onto the existing leaf spring.
+This combination helps eliminate rear-end-sag while stabilizing sway & body roll.
 So we’re looking at getting either this or the Hellwig helper spring to put on the right side of our truck.
 Some truck owners swear that adding a helper spring can raise the gross vehicle weight.
-I’m not sure that I believe it, but losing weight in our camper while adding a helper spring should still improve our ride.
+I don’t believe it, but losing weight in our camper while adding a helper spring should improve our ride.

-The right side of our camper is heaviest because it houses our slide-out, refrigerator and generator.
-With that much extra weight on the right side, we think that adding a helper spring will lift and even out that side.
-Maybe it’ll prolong the life of our Timbren?
-For sure it’ll help with any future truck camper listing.
+The right side of our camper is the heaviest because it houses our slide-out, refrigerator, and generator.
+With that much extra weight on the right side, adding a helper spring will lift and even out that side.
+It could prolong the life of our Timbren.
+For sure, it’ll help with any future truck camper listing.

 Hellwig Suspension Products